richen0221/powerlevel9k/README.md

 git clone the repo `git clone https://github.com/richen0221/powerlevel9k.git` and `cd powerlevel9k` then `sh install.sh`.

 It will install the package, DejaVu Sans Mono Nerd Font series and Konsole profile.
-Only the Konsole could be displayed normally.

-After the Oh My ZSH installation, it will hang on the zsh shell. press `Ctrl + D` to exit to continute the installation.

 When the installation finished, open the Konsole and setting the zsh_powerlevel9k profile to default.

+If use the ubuntu terminal, set the font to DejaVu Sans Mono for Powerline.